 Nectar newsletter sign up

-I’m not a fan of constant junk email and always tick the little box at the bottom of things I log into to make sure I don’t bombarded with random emails I don’t want.
+I’m not a fan of constant junk email and always tick the little box at the bottom of things I log into to make sure I don’t get bombarded with random emails I don’t want.

 If you really don’t like junk emails, why not sign up, make sure you get the 100 points then unsubscribe.
 It’s a quick little earner.

 Go on then – get your card out and make some more points!
-If you’re looking to boost your points even more then you need check out the detailed Nectar guide on how to earn extra.
+If you’re looking to boost your points even more then you need to check out the detailed Nectar guide on how to earn extra.

 Add them up and you can treat yourself and your loved ones with a little help from a big retailer.
 Remember, I like biscuits if you want to extend that treat a little further 😉